Exploring Australia’s Red Centre: Uluru, Kata Tjuta Walks & Iconic Hikes

 We spent two wonderful days at Trephina Gorge Nature Park, 75 km from Alice Springs.
 The campground was excellent, with a well-maintained network of walking tracks.
 We wandered along the sandy creek bed, lined by majestic gum trees, and hiked up the ridges, where we had breathtaking views.
 In addition, there where abundant wildlife, it was an unforgettable experience.

-We stopped at the Corroboree Rock Conservation Reserve on the way back to Alice Springs.
+the Corroboree Rock Conservation Reserve on the way back to Alice Springs.

 On the way back to Alice Springs, we stopped at the Corroboree Rock Conservation Reserve.
 We took a short walk around the base of the rock to explore majestic dolomite rock.